-This paper provides a technical description of a variant of a Social Accounting Matrix (SAM) based Global Computable General Equilibrium (CGE) model that has been calibrated using data derived from the Global Trade Analysis Project's (GTAP) database.
+The model is calibrated using a global Social Accounting Matrix (SAM) derived from the Global Trade Analysis Project's (GTAP) database; the model is specific to the data structures that underpin the GTAP database.
 The model is a member of a family of CGE models that model trade relationships using principles described in the 1-2-3 model (de Melo and Robinson, 1989; Devarajan, et al., 1990).
-More specifically this model is a direct descendant of an early US Department of Agriculture model (see Robinson et al., 1990; Kilkenny, 1991) and NAFTA (see Robinson et al., 1993).
-However numerous features of this model stem from other developments in CGE modelling over the last 15 years; some of these sources of inspiration are direct and easily identified, e.g., analysis used in the World Development Report, 1995 (Lewis, Robinson, and Wang), the IFPRI standard model (Lofgren et al., 2002) and the PROVIDE Project model (McDonald, 2003), others are indirect and easily identified, e.g., the GTAP model (Hertel, 1997), while others are both direct and indirect but less easily identified; a substantial debt is owed to the community of CGE modellers.
-In addition, the model owes a lot to the development of the SAM approach to national accounting, e.g., Stone (1962a and b) and Pyatt (1991), and the SAM approach to modelling, e.g., Pyatt (1987), Drud et al., (1986).
+More specifically this model is a direct descendant of an early US Department of Agriculture model (see Robinson et al., 1990) and NAFTA model (see Robinson et al., 1993).
+However, numerous features of this model stem from other developments in CGE modelling over the last 15 years; some of these sources of inspiration are direct and easily identified, e.g., analysis used in the World Development Report, 1995 (Lewis, Robinson, and Wang), the IFPRI standard model (Lofgren et al., 2002) and the PROVIDE Project model (McDonald, 2003), others are indirect and easily identified, e.g., the GTAP model (Hertel, 1997), while others are both direct and indirect but less easily identified; a substantial generic debt is owed to the community of CGE modellers.
+In addition the model owes a lot to the development of the SAM approach to national accounting, e.g., Stone (1962a and b) and Pyatt (1991), and the SAM approach to modelling, e.g., Pyatt (1987), Drud et al., (1986).

 The underlying approach to multi-region modelling for this CGE model is the construction of a series of single country CGE models that are linked through their trading relationships.
 As is common with all known CGE models the price systems in the model are linear homogenous and hence the focus is upon movements in relative, rather than absolute, prices.
-Consequently, each region in the model has its own numéraire price, typically the consumer price index (CPI), and a nominal exchange rate, while the model as a whole requires a numéraire, which is an exchange rate index for a number of reference regions.
-As such this model contains a fundamentally different philosophical approach to global modelling to that found in the GTAP model.2 Behind this difference lies a deep theoretical debate about how comparative static and finite horizon dynamic CGE models should value transfers associated with the capital account of the balance of payments (see Robinson, 2004).
+Consequently each region in the model has its own numéraire price, typically the consumer price index (CPI), and a nominal exchange rate, while the model as a whole requires a numéraire, which is an exchange rate index for a number of reference regions.
+As such this model contains a fundamentally different philosophical approach to global modelling to that found in the GTAP model.
+Behind this difference lies a deep theoretical debate about how comparative static and finite horizon dynamic CGE models should value transfers associated with the capital account of the balance of payments (see Robinson, 2004).